-A strong and sustained investment in training and apprenticeship

-EDF Group, which operates in a context of high-technology professions, has always devoted a large budget to the training of its employees in support of technological or organisational changes and career paths.
-Every year, EDF thus spends about 8% of its budget on training.
-EDF Group intends to pursue this investment in vocational training (apprenticeship, professional training contracts, internal promotional training) with the necessary resources to match its ambition.
+A strong and sustained investment in training and apprenticeship to pursue this investment in vocational training (apprenticeship, professional training contracts, internal promotional training) with the necessary resources to match its ambition.
 EDF also benefits from tools in line with the expectations of current and future employees (e-learning, serious games, on-site training tools, the Group Intranet, edfrecrute.com Web site etc).